-- Advocates on behalf of clients, families and/or groups after analyzing options.. - Integrates the family or group into care and teaching. - Respects cultural diversity, values client capacity and expertise in self-care, respects the client's right to choose, and values family involvement in care. - Appreciates the challenge clients experience when learning new abilities. - Is sensitive to stereotypes that exist regarding people, lifestyles and health problems. - Is aware of personal values and reactions and effects they might have on others. - E. RNABC Standard 5.
-Position of Service to the Public: Provides nursing services and collaborates with other members of the health care team in providing health care services.
-(1998).
-Clinical practice indicators: - Communicates and consults with other members of the health care team about the client's care. - Exercises judgment in assuming or performing delegated tasks or functions. - Collaborates with other members of the health care team regarding activities of care planning, implementation and evaluation. - Delegates responsibilities to and guides members of the nursing team. - Participates in, encourages, and supports initiatives for quality improvement. - Explains health care services to clients and others.
+- Advocates on behalf of clients, families and/or groups after analyzing options... - Integrates the family or group into care and teaching. - Respects cultural diversity, values client capacity and expertise in self-care, respects the client's right to choose, and values family involvement in care. - Appreciates the challenge clients experience when learning new abilities. - Is sensitive to stereotypes that exist regarding people, lifestyles and health problems. - Is aware of personal values and reactions and effects they might have on others. - E. RNABC Standard 5.
+Position of Service in the Public Interest: Provides nursing services and collaborates with other members of the health care team in providing health care services.
+(2003).
+Clinical practice indicators: - Communicates, collaborates and consults with other members of the health care team about the client's care. - Assigns and delegates appropriately to other members of the health care team. - Guides other members of the health care team as appropriate. - Advocates and participates in changes to improve client care and nursing practice. - Reports unsafe practice or professional misconduct to appropriate person or body. - Assists clients to learn about the health care system and accessing appropriate health care services.